witnet/witnet-solidity-bridge/README.md

 `WitnetProxy` is an upgradable delegate-proxy contract that routes Witnet Data Requests coming from a `UsingWitnet`-inheriting contract to a currently active `WitnetRequestBoard` implementation.

-To find the entry-point address of the latest deployed version of the `WitnetRequestBoard` contract in every supported chain, please visit the [Witnet documentation website](https://docs.witnet.io).
+To find the entry-point address of the latest deployed version of the `WitnetRequestBoard` contract in every supported chain, please visit the [Witnet Data Feeds Explorer](https://feeds.witnet.io/).

 ## **IWitnetRequest**

 Used as a means to encapsulate Witnet Data Requests, that can eventually be posted to a `WitnetRequestBoard` implementation.
-The `bytecode()` of a `IWitnetRequest` must be constructed from the CBOR-encoded serialization of a [Witnet Data Request](https://docs.witnet.io/protocol/data-requests/overview/).
+The `bytecode()` of a `IWitnetRequest` must be constructed from the CBOR-encoded serialization of a [Witnet Data Request](https://docs.witnet.io/intro/about/architecture#capabilities-of-data-requests/).
 The `IWitnetRequest` interface defines two methods:

 - **`bytecode()`**:
   - _Description_: